chris-pearce/backpack.css/README.md

 #### CSS

-If you're using webpack then use the tilde (`~`) prefix at the start of the path (not sure what the convention is with other bundlers?), e.g.:
+If you're using webpack then use the tilde (`~`) prefix at the start of the path, e.g.:

 ```css
 @import '~backpack.css';